-Perceiving the Perceiver [Conference Presentation]
+Perceiving the Perceiver [Published Peer-Reviewed Paper]

-Reading Sauron Through the Gestalt Theory of Perception
+"Viewing" Sauron Through the Gestalt Theory of Perception

-This paper has been presented at:
+This paper was presented at:

 April 6th, 2023 | PCA National Conference